Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Data and Scripts Repository

 \subsection{Scripts}

 We report here a brief description of the main scripts used to estimate the Bayesian MS-LS network model on the datasets studied in the main paper (Sections 3 and 4) and the supplementary material.
-Our MCMC algorithm is entirely implemented in C++, enabling faster execution speed compared to interpreted languages like R or Python.
+Our MCMC algorithm is entirely implemented in C++, enabling shorter execution time than interpreted languages like R or Python.
 However, we still rely on R for data manipulation and plotting.
-The smooth integration of the two languages has been made possible through the utilization of the Rcpp package, which offers a convenient interface for invoking C++ scripts within R. Refer to the README.txt file in the repository for a complete description of each script.
+The smooth integration of the two languages has been made possible using the \texttt{Rcpp} package, which offers a convenient interface for invoking C++ scripts within R. Refer to the README.txt file in the repository for a complete description of each script.

 \begin{description}